The Day the Music Died: Flight arrangements

 The most widely accepted version of events was that Richardson had contracted the flu during the tour and asked Jennings for his seat on the plane.
 When Holly learned that Jennings was not going to fly, he said in jest: "Well, I hope your damned bus freezes up."
-Jennings responded: "Well, I hope your ol' plane crashes", a humorous but ill-fated response that haunted him for the rest of his life.
+Jennings responded: "Well, I hope your ol' plane crashes", a humorous but ill-fated response that would haunt Jennings for the rest of his life.
 Valens, who once had a fear of flying, asked Allsup for his seat on the plane.
 The two agreed to toss a coin to decide.
 Bob Hale, a disc jockey with Mason City's KRIB-AM, was emceeing the concert that night and flipped the coin in the ballroom's side-stage room shortly before the musicians departed for the airport.
 Valens won the coin toss for the seat on the flight.
 Valens is apocryphally said to have remarked, "That's the first time I've ever won anything in my life."